AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a lightweight library incorporating portable, low-level GPU computations directly into the C++ code of applications and R&D projects.
+gpu.cpp is a lightweight library that makes incorporating GPU compute into your C++ code simple.

-It uses WebGPU as a portable native GPU API, and provides a small, simple set of functions and types for portable GPU computation.
+It focuses on general purpose native GPU computation, leveraging the WebGPU specification as a portable low-level GPU interface.
+This means we can drop in GPU code in C++ projects and have it run on Nvidia, Intel, AMD, and other GPUs.
+The same C++ code can work on a wide variety of laptops, workstations, mobile devices or virtually any hardware with Vulkan, Metal, or DirectX support.

 *** This project is a work-in-progress *** for now we recommend use to be limited to contributing developers and early adopters.

 ## Hello World: A GELU Kernel

-Although there are many uses for general purpose GPU computing beyond AI, a simple example of a GELU kernel used in neural networks is nevertheless a good starting point for understanding how to use gpu.cpp.
+As a real-world test case, we start with an example of a GPU kernel from neural networks.

-GELU is an activation function in neural networks often used in modern large language model transformer architectures.
+GELU is a non-linear embarassingly parallel operation often used in modern large language model transformer-based architectures.

 It takes as input a vector of floats and applies the GELU function to each element of the vector.
-The function is nonlinear, attenuating values below zero to near zero, approximating the y = x identity function for largepositive values.
-For values near zero, smoothly interpolates between the identity function and the zero function.
+The function is nonlinear, attenuating values below zero to near zero, approximating the y = x identity function for large positive values.
+For values close to zero, GELU smoothly interpolates between the identity function and the zero function.

-To implement this, we can think of the code in three parts:
+The GELU code below will illustrate the three main aspects of setting up a GPU computation with gpu.cpp:

-1. The code that runs on the GPU that implements the mathematical opporation.
+1. The code that runs on the GPU (in WebGPU Shading Language, or WGSL), implementing the compute opporation.

-2. The code that runs on the CPU that sets up the GPU computation by allocating and preparing resources.
+2. The code that runs on the CPU (in C++) that sets up the GPU computation by allocating and preparing resources.
 For high performance, this code should be run ahead-of-time from the hot paths of the application.

-3. The code that runs on the CPU that dispatches the GPU computation and retrieves the results.
-This code should be run from the hot paths of the application.
+3. The code that runs on the CPU (in C++) that dispatches the GPU computation and retrieves the results.
+The key concern of hot-path dispatch code is to eliminate or minimize any unnecessary resource allocation or data movement (offloading such concerns to step 2).
+A secondary consideration is that GPU dispatches are asynchronous.
+We work with standard C++ asynchronous primitives to manage the asynchronous aspect of kernel dispatch.

-In this example, the GELU computation is only performed once so (2) and (3) occur sequentially, but other examples show examples of how resource acquisition is prepared ahead of time and dispatch occurs in the hot path.

-Here's an GELU kernel implemented (based on the CUDA implementation of [llm.c](https://github.com/karpathy/llm.c)) as an on-device WGSL shader and invoked from the host using this library.
+Here's a GELU kernel implemented (based on the CUDA implementation in [llm.c](https://github.com/karpathy/llm.c)) as an on-device WGSL shader and invoked from the host using gpu.cpp library functions and types.
+It can be compiled using a standard C++ compiler (we recommend Clang):

 ```
-#include "gpu.h"
 #include <array>
 #include <cstdio>
 #include <future>

+#include "gpu.h"

 using namespace gpu; // createContext, createTensor, createKernel,
                      // createShader, dispatchKernel, wait, toCPU